We have a very small dairy goat herd that for about 8 years supplied milk for our own family's use.

-Since our family of four cannot always keep up with all the milk produced by the goats, I make cheese from surplus milk.
+Since our family cannot always keep up with all the milk produced by the goats, I make cheese from surplus milk.
 I buy rennet tablets from Nasco.
 One-fourth of a rennet tablet will coagulate 2 gallons of milk.

 A note about raw milk: We do drink raw goats' milk.
 There is a lot of controversy about raw milk.

 I have done a fair bit of reading on the subject, and what I've decided for our own family is that we will drink raw milk.